Orangutan: Social life

 The social structure of the orangutan can be best described as solitary but social; they live a more solitary lifestyle than the other great apes.
 Bornean orangutans are generally more solitary than Sumatran orangutans.
 Most social bonds occur between adult females and their dependent and weaned offspring.
 Resident females live with their offspring in defined home ranges that overlap with those of other adult females, which may be their immediate relatives.
 One to several resident female home ranges are encompassed within the home range of a resident male, who is their main mating partner.
 Interactions between adult females range from friendly to avoidance to antagonistic.
-Flanged males are hostile to both other flanged males and unflanged males, while unflanged males are more peaceful towards each other.
+Flanged males are often hostile to both other flanged males and unflanged males, while unflanged males are more peaceful towards each other.

 Orangutans disperse and establish their home ranges by age 11.
 Females tend to live near their birth range, while males disperse farther but may still visit their birth range within their larger home range.
 They enter a transient phase, which lasts until a male can challenge and displace a dominant, resident male from his home range.
 Both resident and transient orangutans aggregate on large fruiting trees to feed.
 The fruits tend to be abundant, so competition is low and individuals may engage in social interactions.
 Orangutans will also form travelling groups with members moving between different food sources.
 They are often consortships between an adult male and a female.
 Social grooming is uncommon among orangutans.

 Communication

 Orangutans communicate with various vocals and sounds.
 Males will make long calls, both to attract females and to advertise themselves to other males.
 These calls have three components; they begin with grumbles, peak with pulses and end with bubbles.
 Both sexes will try to intimidate conspecifics with a series of low frequency noises known collectively as the "rolling call".
 When uncomfortable, an orangutan will produce a "kiss squeak", which involves sucking in air through pursed lips.
 Mothers produce throatscrapes to keep in contact with their offspring.
 Infants make soft hoots when distressed.
 When building a nest, orangutans will produce smacks or blow raspberries.
 Orangutan calls display consonant- and vowel-like components and they maintain their meaning over great distances.
+They also display recursion via three layers of rhythmic sounds.

 Mother orangutans and offspring also use several different gestures and expressions such as beckoning, stomping, lower lip pushing, object shaking and "presenting" a body part.
 These communicate goals such as "acquire object", "climb on me", "climb on you", "climb over", "move away", "play change: decrease intensity", "resume play" and "stop that".